peterkhayes/inlineAB/README.md

 <a name='commandabgoal'></a>
 ### abgoal
 Goal are used to track users' actions.
 This is especially important when trying to funnel users to a specific page.
 For example, 'subscribe'
 , 'register', or 'checkout' pages.
-In these cases it is adventagious to track which experiences a user had before getting to to the goal.
+In these cases it is advantageous to track which experiences a user had before reaching the goal.
 Thus we have `abgoals`.
 The `abgoal` tag can wrap any DOM element with a tag and add a particular event to listen to.
 A full list of supported events is below.

 <a name='commandabgoal'></a>
 ##### Supported Events: